Cod: Species

-Cod in the genus Gadus
+Cod in the genus Gadus/True cod

 Three species in the genus Gadus are currently called cod:

 The fourth species of genus Gadus, Gadus chalcogrammus, is commonly called Alaska pollock or walleye pollock.
 But there are also less widespread alternative trade names highlighting the fish's belonging to the cod genus, like snow cod or bigeye cod.

 Related species

 Cod forms part of the common name of many other fish no longer classified in the genus Gadus.
 Many are members of the family Gadidae; others are members of three related families within the order Gadiformes whose names include the word "cod": the morid cods, Moridae (100 or so species); the eel cods, Muraenolepididae (four species); and the Eucla cod, Euclichthyidae (one species).
 The tadpole cod family (Ranicipitidae) has now been placed in Gadidae.

 Some fish have common names derived from "cod", such as codling, codlet, or tomcod. ("Codling" is also used as a name for a young cod.)